 The program is interactive in nature, allowing students to interact with sociomedical issues and the human body through technology, demonstrations, and hands-on experiences.
 Each student will get the opportunity to ask questions about form and function, common diseases and illnesses, and widely used diagnoses.

-This program is co-sponsored by Oakland University School of Engineering and Computer Science and Oakland University Public School Academies.
+This program is co-sponsored by Oakland University Public School Academies.

 Educating Today's Youth to Create Tomorrow's Physicians